1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 Outside view of the rebuilt VL springer rocker plates installed on the fork.

-This is the inside of the fork.
+Here is what they look like on the inside of the fork.

 Inside view of rebuilt 1933 Harley-Davidson VL springer rocker plates